 Germany is no stranger to the modern culinary zeitgeist: healthy food, sustainability, simplicity, and purity of flavors; it’s the call to arms.
 The Neue Küche, or new cuisine, is spearheaded by a diverse genus of chefs from across the globe.
 As a result, Germany is now home to a dizzying array of Michelin-starred restaurants, second only to France.

-Foodwise, Germany can roughly be divided in north and south, cold weather and maritime products are seen in northern food.
+Foodwise, Germany can roughly be divided into north and south.
+Cold weather and maritime products are seen in northern food.
 In contrast, French, Swiss, and Austrian cultural influences can be found in southern cuisines.

 Germany has opened its doors to the world in the past few years.
 Turkish influence in gastronomy abounds.
 Every major city has döner kebab stalls, and Italian pizza has grown deep roots in the country.
 Russian, Bulgarian, and Polish food still permeates, a constant reminder of the Eastern Block.

-For this article, our German food and wine pairings will focus on classic dishes.
+Our German food and wine pairings will focus on classic dishes for this article.
 We will address Modern German food and wine pairings in a future article.
 You can also check out our food and wine pairing classes as well.

 German Fish Dishes

 Fish like herring and Alaskan pollock abound in the north, around the city of Hamburg.
-Seafood is flavored with dill, battered fish, pickled white fish, and many other fresh, light dishes.
 Beer is king in the region, but wine is a fashionable import in these latitudes.
-If you were to choose a wine to pair with northern cuisine, you would choose a light white wine with bright acidity and assertive minerality.
+If you chose a wine to pair with northern cuisine, you would select a light white wine with bright acidity and assertive minerality.
 Champagne, Chablis, or Sancerre are hard to beat, and national dry Rieslings, Chardonnays, or modern crossings like Rivaner (Muller Thurgau) will work well.